RachaelMahon/sentencing_capstone/capstone_report.md

 TODO

-Explain all of the performance metrics in depth
 Set the performance metrics up so they can be easily compared Pull in the images from the data visualisations and also the learning curve and model complexity Talk about variance and biases